Goodbye, Dragon Inn: Plot

 Back in the nearly empty auditorium, a female patron sits two rows behind the tourist, who gave up on cruising and returned to watching the movie.
 She rests her legs over the backrest of the empty seat in front of her but drops her shoe, climbs over the seat, and crawls to the seat right behind the tourist.
-Startled by the sounds of her biting on crackers behind him, he rises, stumbles, and hurriedly leaves the theater.
+Startled by the sound of her eating sunflower seeds behind him, he rises, stumbles, and hurriedly leaves the theater.
 The camera rests on the virtually static scene for almost two more minutes.

 As Dragon Inn builds up to its climax, the film shifts to Miao Tien and Shih Chun, two actors from the original Dragon Inn film, who are watching the final screening.
 Miao visits with his grandson.
 Shih's eyes well up with tears.

 After the film ends, the ticket attendant dutifully turns on the lights and sweeps the floor.
 When she is done, the camera stays on the rows of empty seats of theater, again for about two minutes.
-Miao and Shih recognize each other in the lobby and talk about how nobody watches movies or remembers them anymore.
+Miao and Shih recognize each other in the lobby and talk about how nobody goes to the movies or remembers them anymore.

 The projectionist and ticket attendant close up the theater for the night.
 They rewind the film, take out the trash, and empty the rain buckets, even though the theater will never open again.
 They spend much of this time lost in thought.
 The ticket attendant stares at a poster saying "Temporarily out of business" and gives her booth one last look before walking away.
 She leaves half of the steamed bun for the projectionist.
 From the shadows, she wistfully watches the projectionist drive away, bun in hand.
 She then walks home by herself in the rain.